lukereed5/GISproject/README.md

 This project is an interactive map showing occurrence Carcinus maenas (European green crab) and Guinusia chabrus (Cape rock crab)

 Occurrence data were downloaded from the iNaturalist API using the rinat R package.
-Data was filtered for research grade and the bounds
+Data was filtered for research grade and the bounds were set within southern africa